andradejacob36/osTicket-Prerequisites-and-Installation/README.md

       <li> If successful you should see the following display: </li>
     </ol>

-- Note: Make sure you save Username & Password on your notepad just in case if you need it later on.
+- Note: Make sure you save your Username & Password on your notepad just in case you need it later on.

 Image Display of Step 8: 7.D-F